ftherrien/polymorph/README.md

 be supercells with the same number of atoms.
 For each, we calculate the 3N dimensional norm of the 0-centered structure.
 For each cell this is invariant to actual permutations of atoms and to global rotation.
 We use this to find the supercell expressions of A and B that are closest in this sense (the "sphere"-test).
-But we still don't know how to orient the cell, and how the atoms are then paired.

-To approximately align the "mass" of the structure, we take the cells and rotate them so their principal axes (as determined by PCA) are aligned.
+Next we optimize the "overlap" of the cell, and permute the unit cell vectors so the coordinate system in the rotated frame that gives best overlap are as closely aligned as possible.
+This is the starting point for determining the best atom pairing, and subsequent analysis.

+To run the code today (5/14/15), try, for example

+   python paths.py -m "enum" -v 0 -t 1 -A myaragonite.poscar -B mycalcite.poscar -z traj_c2a/  -c 2 -s -b 1.6
+   python anim.py -n 51 -z traj_c2a/

+Both these scripts have a "--help" option to guess at what the flags mean.
+WARNING: there is a bug such that the "shift" (see -s) means the space group analysis of the trajectory is not right.
+For accurate space group analysis, use "-s".
+Unfortunately, that sometimes causes no HLST to be found. ("sometimes" b/c there is some randomness in the kmeans clustering from scikit-learn, and I haven't quite figure out how to control its random seed).
+Best bet, since for just distance maps we don't care yet anyway, is to use "-c 1", which will let clusters of size 1 (single atom) be found, so HLST will always succeed, so -s 1 should always work.

+Some details of the analysis after we've aligned the unit cells:

 Now we have two structures, same number of atoms, principal axes aligned.
 And our "sphere"-test suggests that the unit cells have roughly the same shape.
 But they are not exactly the same.